ascott02/vsepp/README.md

 # VSEPP Web Service

 This is a fork of the [vsepp](https://github.com/fartashf/vsepp) project.
-Their original readme is below.
+Their original README.me is below.
 This project extends that code, and adds a memory resident webservice using [web.py](https://webpy.org).

 Depends on Python 2.7, PyTorch==1.4.0, and tensorflow-gpu==1.15.0 for Cuda 10 .